tclssg/tclssg/README.md

 Getting started
 ---------------

-Tclssg is known to run on Linux, FreeBSD, OpenBSD, NetBSD, OS X and Windows 2000/XP/7/8.x.
+Tclssg is known to run on Linux, FreeBSD, OpenBSD, NetBSD, macOS, and Windows 2000/XP/7/8.x/10.

-To use it you will need Tcl 8.5 or newer, Tcllib and SQLite version 3 bindings for Tcl installed.
+To use it you will need Tcl 8.5 or newer, Tcllib, and SQLite version 3 bindings for Tcl installed.

 To install those on **Debian** or **Ubuntu** run the following command:

-    sudo apt-get install tcl tcllib libsqlite3-tcl
+    sudo apt install tcl tcllib libsqlite3-tcl

 On **Fedora**, **RHEL** or **CentOS**:

     su -
     yum install tcl tcllib sqlite-tcl

-On **Windows** the easiest option is to install ActiveTcl from [ActiveState](http://activestate.com/).
+On **Windows 7 and later** the recommended way to run Tclssg is to install [Magicsplat Tcl/Tk for Windows](https://www.magicsplat.com/tcl-installer/).
 The copy of Tcl that comes with [Git for Windows](http://msysgit.github.io/) does not include Tcllib or an SQLite 3 module, so it will not run Tclssg out of the box.
-After installing ActiveTcl run

-    c:\Tcl\bin\teacup.exe install json
-    c:\Tcl\bin\teacup.exe install ncgi
-    c:\Tcl\bin\teacup.exe install sha256

-On **OS X** use [MacPorts](https://www.macports.org/) or install ActiveTcl for Mac.
+On **macOS** use [MacPorts](https://www.macports.org/) or install ActiveTcl for Mac.
 With MacPorts:

     sudo port install tcllib tcl-sqlite3